Treehouse of Horror XXI: War and Pieces

 In a parody of Jumanji, Marge, worried about the effects of excessively violent video games, encourages Bart and Milhouse to try playing some of the classic board games in the attic.
 After rejecting the "lame" ones, they discover an old board game called "Satan's Path".
 Upon playing it, all the rejected games come to life, turning the town into a giant game board.
 Lisa reads the instructions, which are in Latin, and says the two must beat all the games to finish Satan's Path and restore everything to normal.
-Milhouse dies during the game of Scrabble, but Bart manages to finish it, returning everything to normal (even bringing Milhouse back to life).
+Milhouse needlessly allows himself to drown during the game of Scrabble, but Bart manages to finish it, returning everything to normal (even bringing Milhouse back to life).
 Bart and Milhouse state that they will just play hangman, but the game brings the hangman to life.
 With only four letters remaining (WHEE_ _F F_RT_NE), Milhouse guesses the number 3, which results in Bart and Milhouse being hanged.